impact-hiv/NepidemiX/doc/tutorial.rst

 You can see us checking the variable srcState first and in case we are in that state computing a probability to compare our event to given that we are in that state.
 The attributes **self.beta** and **self.gamma** that were set in the **__init__** method are used here.
 Also not that the computed probabilities are multiplied with **dt** as the formulas given for the SIR model above were in unit time (0 < **dt** <=1 [typically]).

-The final two rows of the method implementation respectively sets the state attribute in the node attribute dictionary to whatever value is in **dstState** (if none of the events happened in our if-cases this value will be the original state and nothing happends), and returns the node.
+The final two rows of the method implementation respectively sets the state attribute in the node attribute dictionary to whatever value is in **dstState** (if none of the events happened in our if-cases this value will be the original state and nothing happens), and returns the node.
 These two rows are important as without them the simulation might run but not much would happen.

 Now, then, to repeat, you should have something like the following in your editor::